 Maryland offers a supplemental payment to SSI recipients who live in nursing homes, assisted living, or rehabilitative residences.
 The amount of the supplement ranges from $52 to $666.
 The supplement amount is determined based on the living arrangements of the individual and how much supervision the person needs.
 The total SSI payment for those who qualify, including federal and state portions, is approximately $770 to $1380.

-The state supplement is administered by either the State Department of Human Resources, Family Investment Administration or the Department of Health and Mental Hygiene, Mental Hygiene Administration.
+The state supplement is administered by either the State Department of Human Resources, Family Investment Administration or the Department of Health and Mental Hygiene.
 To apply, contact your county’s social services agency office.

 Maryland Disability Law Center is a non-profit agency that provides a wide range of support and legal services for persons with disabilities.
 Here is MDLC’s contact information.